 4. Increased Time in Bed (Decrease in ADLs and Social Participation)

 The patient’s sitting tolerance and ability to socialize may change due to using a wheelchair that no longer meets their needs.
 Over time, modular seating systems no longer provide the comfort they once did.
 When patients become uncomfortable sitting in their wheelchair they begin to spend more time in bed potentially increasing their risk for pressure ulcers, fall risks, and other issues.
-This can be identified by verbal and non-verbal cues such as:

 - Increased pain